opencircular/docs/11_smart-route.md

 ```

 ### Smart Route Query
 *Note, It is a super complicated query.
-Most of the PostGIS SQL was learned from watching this video https://www.youtube.com/watch?v=g4DgAVCmiDE .
+Most of the PostGIS SQL was learned from watching this video <a href='https://www.youtube.com/watch?v=g4DgAVCmiDE' target='_blank'>https://www.youtube.com/watch?v=g4DgAVCmiDE</a> .
 This is a basic, unoptimized, Smart Route.
 The goal is to further optimize it by cross referencing more datasets (like water features, traffic data, etc...).
 ```sql
 SET SESSION vars.region = 'Nairobi';
 SET SESSION vars.num_pickups = '100';